isomerpages/moe-manjusrisec/_passionate-learners/Departments/Craft and Technology (C&T).md

 #### General Music Programmes (GMP)

-All lower secondary students are empowered through vocal, cajon and guitar instruction to form acoustic bands.
+<p style="text-align: justify;">All lower secondary students are empowered through vocal, cajon and guitar instruction to form acoustic bands.
 Outstanding groups have opportunities to perform on public platforms.
-Students engage with a wide range of musical practices to develop global awareness anchored in Singapore’s cultural heritage.
+Students engage with a wide range of musical practices to develop global awareness anchored in Singapore’s cultural heritage.</p>

 |   |   |   |
 |:----:|:----:|:---:|